ibexa/documentation-user/docs/content_management/block_reference.md

 - **Name** – Enter a name for the page block.
 - **Personalization scenario** – Select "Bestsellers" to display popular products.
-- **Product Types to be displayed** – Select the type of products to be displayed on the list.
+- **Product types to be displayed** – Select the type of products to be displayed on the list.
 - **Limit** – Set the number of products to be displayed.

 On the **Design** tab, in the **View** field, select the layout to be used to present a list of products and submit your changes.